This one-day intensive hands-on training workshop provides and introduction to clinical skincare using various exfoliation techniques.

 Skin is constantly exposed to internal and external assault with cause pre-mature signs of aging.
 These assaults are the result of constant free-radical damage, which are provoked by intrinsic (i.e. genetics, nutrition, alcohol consumption) and extrinsic (i.e. UV exposure, smoking, pollution) factors.
 It is estimated that between 80-90% of visible signs of aging are caused by UV radiation.

-- Explain the physiologic functions of integument system
+- Explain the physiologic functions of skin when incorporating chemical peels

 - Identify components of history, assessment, skin analysis, and treatment indications

-- Demonstrate the chemical peel procedure (using AHA, Salicylic, and Designer Combination Peels)
+- Demonstrate the chemical peel procedure (using AHA, Salicylic, and compounded Peels)

 - Develop individualized care plans & treatment protocols